-Portofino, Santa Margherita, Camogli & Genoa
+Portofino, Santa Margherita, Camogli & Genoa from Genoa

 A NOTE ABOUT DRIVING TIMES

 About 2 hrs total, with no traffic delays.
-In summer getting in and out of Portofino can be problematic, in which case we recommend taking the ferry from Santa Margherita or skipping Portofino altogether, in order to have more relaxed experience.
+In summer getting in and out of Portofino can be problematic, in which case we recommend taking the ferry from Santa Margherita or skipping Portofino altogether, in order to have more relaxed tour.

 Portofino is known around the globe for the charm of its brightly coloured row houses and tidy harbour.
-Founded by the Romans as “Portus Delfini” after the numerous dolphins in the Tigullian Gulf, Portofino today is the playground of the rich and famous.
-It wasn’t til the late 19th century that wealthy European tourists began frequenting Portofino, but by the 1950’s tourism replaced fishing as the town’s principal industry.
-The area around the harbour is brimming with restaurants, cafés, and places to sit, enjoy the sun and take in the scene.
+Founded by the Romans as "Portus Delfini" after the numerous dolphins in the Tigullian Gulf, Portofino today is the playground of the rich and famous.
+It wasn't til the late 19th century that wealthy European tourists began frequenting Portofino, but by the 1950's tourism replaced fishing as the town's principal industry.
+The area around the harbour is brimming with boutiques, restaurants, cafés, and places to sit, enjoy the sun and take in the scene.